 The Ops Stop provides your organization with a one-stop shop full of helpful operational resources offered by the Federal Reserve Banks.
-For this installment of the series, we are featuring the FedCash® Services Deposit Visual Reference Guide, which we hope your institution will find helpful.
+For this installment of the series, we are featuring the FedCash® Services Deposit Visual Reference Guide, which we hope will be helpful to your institution.

 Did you know that in December 2020 U.S. currency in circulation reached $2 trillion?
-Are you aware that the Federal Reserve Banks processed about 34 billion notes last year at our 28 processing facilities across the country?
+Are you aware that the Federal Reserve processes about 100,000 notes — per hour — in each of its 28 cash processing facilities across the country?
 That’s a lot of currency!
-In order to keep those processes running smoothly, it’s critical that all financial institutions depositing currency and coin with their local Federal Reserve Bank closely follow the same depositing guidelines.
+In order to keep those processes running smoothly it’s critical that all financial institutions depositing currency and coin with their local Federal Reserve Bank closely follow the Federal Reserve’s depositing guidelines.

-The Deposit Visual Reference Guide was created to provide financial institutions with pictorial, step-by-step instruction for all of the different components of and scenarios for depositing currency and coin.
+The Deposit Visual Reference Guide (DVRG) was created to provide financial institutions with pictorial, step-by-step instructions for different components of, and scenarios for, depositing currency and coin.
 The guide outlines what to do and what not to do when preparing currency and coin deposits, related to: